ChrisCyberTech/it-admin-portfolio/lab6-shadow-copies-restore/README.md

 # 🗂️ Lab 6 — Shadow Copies & File Restore

-This lab demonstrates how to enable Shadow Copies on FS01, delete a file, and restore it using Previous Versions.
+This lab demonstrates how to enable Shadow Copies on FS01, delete a file in a shared folder, and restore it using the Previous Versions feature in Windows Server.

 ---

+## 🎯 **Lab Objectives**

+By the end of this lab, you will be able to:

+- Understand the purpose of **Shadow Copies** in Windows Server
+- Enable Shadow Copies on a volume
+- Create a file inside a shared folder used by domain users
+- Delete a file and simulate real-world accidental deletion
+- Restore files using **Previous Versions**
+- Verify file restoration in a shared folder

+---

-## 📁 Folder Structure
+## 📁 Folder Structure (GitHub)

 screenshots/
 FS01-01-companyshares-folders.png
 FS01-02-shadowcopies-enabled.png